-Sarah Eggleton suggests some strategies and tips to help you plan how to assess your students, identifying gaps and start the catch-up process for those who need extra support at the start of the new school year.
+Sarah Eggleton suggests some strategies and tips to help you plan how to assess your students, identify learning gaps and start the catch-up process for those who need extra support at the start of the new school year.

-We know it has hit those children who are disadvantaged the hardest, but will of course have an impact on the learning of all our students, so how do we approach returning to teaching?
-Where are the students up to?
-How do we catch up on what we’ve missed?
+We know that the pandemic has hit those children who are disadvantaged the hardest, but it will of course have an ongoing impact on the learning of all our students in the years to come.
+So where are our students up to and how do we approach catching up on what we’ve missed?

-Although we’ve tried to work on skills and knowledge remotely we know we’ve had varying rates of success even just engaging students in their work, nevermind being able to assess and monitor progress.
-We craft a skills/knowledge curriculum so our aim will be to try to capture what students can remember and have gained knowledge wise and what they can do and need to extend skills wise.
+In our school, we craft a skills/knowledge curriculum, so our aim will be to try to capture what students can remember and have gained knowledge-wise and what they can already do and what they need to extend skills-wise.

 We’ll be using quizzes and ‘5 minutes on’ tasks to refresh knowledge and interleave information we know they knew before they left school but have likely now forgotten.
 These will be low stakes, fun and fast.